 Our top recommended travel insurance companies for Abu Dhabi are:

 - World Nomads: Comprehensive coverage for medical, travel delays, and electronics.

 - SafetyWing: Cheaper monthly coverage primarily for medical.

 Over recent years Abu Dhabi has become very popular as a tourist destination.
 With many nationalities granted a free visa on arrival, more and more people are also using it as a stopover for a few days before continuing their journey elsewhere.

-The modern buildings and attractions constantly popping up makes a nice contrast to the Arabian traditions that are firmly rooted into this region.
-With year round sunshine and it being named the world’s safest city in 2019, it’s only a matter of time before you’ll be planning your trip to Abu Dhabi!
+The modern buildings and attractions constantly popping up make a nice contrast to the Arabian traditions that are firmly rooted in this region.
+With year-round sunshine and it being named the world’s safest city in 2019, it’s only a matter of time before you’ll be planning your trip to Abu Dhabi!